Mental Health Services Benefit

 Your coverage includes:

-- Outpatient mental health services for individual or group visits with a licensed psychiatrist, clinical psychologist or other mental health professional to diagnose and treat depression, anxiety and other conditions related to mental health.
+- Outpatient mental health therapy for individual or group visits with a clinical psychologist or other mental health professional to diagnose and treat depression, anxiety and other conditions related to mental health.
 Care is delivered in a non-hospital setting, such as a doctor’s office, or a hospital outpatient clinic.

 - Outpatient psychiatric services provided by a medical doctor who specializes in the diagnosis, prevention and treatment of mental disorders.